Das Boot (video game)

-Das Boot: German U-boat Simulation is a submarine simulator game designed by Paul Butler & Rick Banks and published in 1990 for Amiga and MS-DOS systems by Three-Sixty Pacific.
-It was inspired by the 1973 novel of the same name and its film adaption.
+Das Boot: German U-boat Simulation is a submarine simulator video game designed by Paul Butler and Rick Banks and published in 1990 for Amiga and MS-DOS by Three-Sixty Pacific.
+The game was inspired by the 1973 novel Das Boot and its 1981 German film adaptation.

 The player takes command of a German Type VII U-boat and plays missions against the Allies which involve combat against aircraft, anti-submarine warships, and other submarines.
 The game was touted to feature 256 VGA Color, 3D Views, and historical realism.

-Gameplay

 Release

 The MS-DOS version was released on 3.5" floppy disks and came packaged with a copy of the novel of the same name.

 Reception

 Computer Gaming World in 1991 panned the game as a serious submarine simulator, noting several issues such a frustrating user interface, unrealistic mechanics, and limited information presented to the player compared to other games of the same genre.
 The magazine did, however, praise the game as an arcade-shoot-'em-up but warned fans of the movie to avoid the game.